 Who knows?? – Bed

-10am – breakfast choices
+10am – breakfast in Southsea

 Time for another breakfast!
 This time I’ll give you a choice – avocado / poached egg / Instagram lovers will enjoy the menu and setting at Southsea Coffee Company.
 Or if you’re more of a Full English kind of person, try the Full Irish at Shenanigans – Southsea’s most popular Irish bar and home of the self-proclaimed ‘best breakfast in Southsea’.